AdamBalski/springboot-boilerplate/README.md

 # Spring Boot Boilerplate
 ## Template for spring boot applications.
-It includes user management via a rest api and connects to a postgresql database and uses JWTs for auth.
+It includes user management via a rest api, uses JWTs for auth(and refresh tokens stored in cookies).

 ### Running as a docker image